jaimegildesagredo/expects/README.rst

     expect(lambda: foo).to.raise_error(NameError)

-You can see all the *builtin* expectations with lots of examples `here <http://expects.readthedocs.org/en/latest/reference.html>`_.
+You can see all the *builtin* assertions with lots of examples `here <http://expects.readthedocs.org/en/latest/reference.html>`_.

 Installation
 ------------